EnVision-Research/SyntheOcc/README.md

     --resume_from_checkpoint="latest"
 ```

 The training process will take 1~2 days to complete, depending on the hardware.
-We use a fixed batchsize=1, image resolution = (800, 448), which will take 25GB memory each GPU.
+We use a fixed batchsize=1, image resolution = (800, 448), which will take 25GB memory for each GPU.

 ## Inference